PeteWatcharawit111/Train_Route_App/README.txt

 1) Tweak the algorithm so that it returns the path with the least number of stops when there are two equal distance paths between start_station to end_station.

-2) In case we want to implement two-way train stations, we would need to provide the reversed path of A,B,5 which is B,A,5 as well.

-3) If the program has to call the algorithm a few times, some variables must be cleansed after each run to avoid bugs preferably with a method purge().
+2) If the program has to call the algorithm a few times, some variables must be cleansed after each run to avoid bugs preferably with a method purge().

-4) create a Dockerfile for this application!
+3) create a Dockerfile for this application!

 References: